 * receive treatment and support in the community, as is now the policy of the government and the NHS.

-a. failure to generate the income required to build and run our third Mobile Unit: addressed by planning to raise money from a wide range of funding sources open to us, including this Challenge and our annual core budget;
+* failure to generate the income required to build and run our third Mobile Support Unit: addressed by planning to raise money from a wide range of funding sources open to us, including this a capital appeal and our annual core budget.

-All donors will receive a copy of the evaluation report on our third Mobile Cancer Support Unit's Patient Liaison Officer service within three month of the project term.
+Donors will receive an update on the build of the third Mobile Support Unit, an invitation to its launch and will receive an evaluation report on our third Mobile Support Unit's Patient Liaison Officer service within three month of the project term.

 Budget - Project Cost: £20,785Loading graph....

 Amount Heading Description £20,535 Employment cost Full-time Patient Liaison Officer £250 Light refreshments Tea, coffee and biscuits for clients